matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-webapp:

-Matplotlib in a web application server
+matplotlib in a web application server
 ======================================

 Many users report initial problems trying to use maptlotlib in web